 Tell all the truth but tell it slant wrote Emily Dickinson.
 Here are links to some of my attempts to do just that.
 Several date back over twenty years to when I was taking a creative writing course, others were written on retreat.

-I say ‘written, ’ because many of these originally came in the form of prayer: a word or phrase appears in my mind, ‘glimmers,’ if you like.
+I say ‘written, ’ because many of these originally originated in the form of prayer: a word or phrase appears in my mind, ‘glimmers,’ if you like.
 I then turn it over and over Lectio style, savouring what appears, not knowing where it might lead, yet knowing that to ‘be’ with it in the moment is all that matters.

-Later I might tweak my words slightly, though more often I choose to leave the prayer as it first was.
+Later I might tweak my words slightly, though often I choose to leave the prayer as it first was.
 I feel it’s important to stay with what first emerges, not to self-censor, even if to an onlooker it might read as clumsy, naive or childlike.
 Though I may share it with a retreat guide or spiritual director.